wasp-lang/wasp/web/docs/tutorials/todo-app/creating-tasks.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 To enable the creation of new tasks, we will need two things:
-1. a Wasp action that creates a new task.
+1. A Wasp action that creates a new task.
-2. a React form that calls that action with the new task's data.
+2. A React form that calls that action with the new task's data.

 ## Action
 Creating an action is very similar to creating a query.